-One component of the Ontario Secondary School Diploma (OSSD) graduation requirements is the accumulation of 30 credits.
+One component of the Ontario Secondary School Diploma (OSSD) graduation requirement is the accumulation of 30 credits.
 A breakdown of the credits is listed below.

 Compulsory Credits